Unfortunately, very little effort is being invested to prove which one of the alternatives is true.

 Many survivors have difficulty convincing others of the reality of their abuse:

 But things are never that simple.
 There are always other alternatives.
-Sometimes there
+Sometimes there is a fourth.

 Survivors themselves are often presented with two possibilities: